 Contour traces are a way to show a three-dimensional surface on a two-dimensional plane.
-They plot two predictor variables (X and Y) on the y-axis and a response variable Z as contours.
+They chart two predictor variables (X and Y) on the y-axis and a response variable Z as contours.
 These contours are sometimes called z-slices or iso-response values.
 This type of chart is widely used in cartography, where contour lines on a topological map indicate elevations that are the same.
-Many other disciples use contour charts including: astrology, meteorology, and physics.
-Contour lines commonly show altitude (like height of a geographical features), but they can also be used to show density, brightness, or electric potential.
+Many other disciples use contour charts including astrology, meteorology, and physics.
+Contour lines commonly show altitude (like the height of a geographical feature), but they can also be used to show density, brightness, or electric potential.

 A pie trace is a circular statistical graphic divided into slices to illustrate numerical proportions.
 In a pie chart, the arc length of each slice (and consequently its central angle and area), is proportional to the quantity it represents.
 Pie charts are very widely used in the business world and the mass media.

 See also Styling Pie charts

 Table trace is used to generate richly styled tables from data contained in the associated grids.
 Tables are generally used to present textual or other descriptive data that is difficult to visualize with other means.